alserok/system-design/telegram/readme.md

 Gateway communicates with this service via gRPC, gRPC was chosen due to its fast.

-I haven't mentioned, but of course all confidential user data has to be hashed.
+I haven't mentioned, but of course all confidential user data has to be encrypted.

 <img src="images/auth_db.png">